m-Vins/OS161-DEMAND-PAGING/README.md

 2. The kernel finds the corresponding entry in the page table
 3. If the page is not in memory, page allocation is requested by calling `alloc_upage` and passing the page table entry
 4. The function calls `getppages` which in turn calls `coremap_getppages`.
 5. This function takes care of finding a free memory space or, if unavailable, freeing it using swap.
-If no available space is found it terminates the execution of the process when called because of a user segment or terminates the OS with panic in the case of kernel segments.
+If no available space is found the OS161 kernel calls panic(”Out of swap space”) and terminates the execution.
-6. Finally `coremap_getppages` inserts the pointer to the page table entry in the coremap
+6. Finally `coremap_getppages` inserts the pointer to the page table entry in the coremap .

 ---